MicrosoftLearning/mslearn-mlops/documentation/04-unit-test-linting.md

 If you haven't, complete the [set-up](00-set-up.md) before you continue.

-You'll also need the GitHub Action that triggers the Azure Machine Learning pipeline created in Challenge 3.
+You'll also need the GitHub Action that triggers the Azure Machine Learning job created in Challenge 3.

 ## Objectives